UAlbertaALTLab/morphodict/src/morphodict/lexicon/importer/testdata/README.md

 to the input data.

-It would have been better to use sample data not related to a specific language, with a stubbed or special-purpose FST, as CreeDictionary.paradigm.test_manager does.
+It would have been better to use sample data not related to a specific language, with a stubbed or special-purpose FST, as morphodict.paradigm.test_manager does.